 The pattern the Knoll went through was not entirely unfamiliar, but what amazed me was that, even after a good seven years in bottle in which the fruit has faded and the aromas become more secondary, the wine can still develop in a different way after opening.
 It is almost as if there are two types of air - one which affects a wine's development in bottle and the other which affects its development once opened.

-I had always assumed that air always affects wine in pretty much the same way - just that in bottle it ages more slowly than after opening and therefore always more time for complexities to develop whereas on opening everything happens a little quicker, in the same way that slow-roasting a joint of meat on a lower temperature gives a more tender result.
+I had always assumed that air always affects wine in pretty much the same way - just that in bottle it ages more slowly than after opening and therefore allows more time for complexities to develop whereas on opening everything happens a little quicker.

 To find a wine still developing on opening over the course of a number of days after long enough in bottle for the fruit to die away was quite a revelation.